SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Nodes/WorkflowLock.md

 2. **Respond to User:** Use the retrieved data and the user's latest message to generate a quick response.
 This node is marked as the **responder** (`"returnToUser": true`), so its output is sent to the client immediately.
 3. **Acquire Lock:** The `WorkflowLock` node executes.
 If no lock is active, it creates one.
-4. **Perform Slow Task:** A final node begins a long-running process, like using a powerful LLM to regenerate the entire chat summary based on the new conversation.
+4. **Perform Slow Task:** A final node begins a long-running process, like using a large LLM to regenerate the entire chat summary based on the new conversation.

 If the user sends another message while the "Slow Task" (Step 4) is still running, the new workflow execution will